deliastephens/FaultInjector/README.md

 ## Features
 ### SITL
 ![](https://raw.githubusercontent.com/deliastephens/FaultInjector/master/res/connect_toolbar.PNG)

-This version of FaultInjector inclues the ability to start and stop Software-in-the-Loop Simulations (SITL).
+This version of FaultInjector includes the ability to start and stop Software-in-the-Loop Simulations (SITL).

 To start a new instance of MavLink's SITL, simply press 'Start SITL' in the